Classification: Histone Deacetylase Inhibitor

 Panobinostat comes in a capsule form to take by mouth.
 It should be taken on each scheduled day around the same time, either with or without food.
 If a dose is missed it can be taken up to 12 hours after the scheduled time.
 If it is past the 12 hour window, the dose should be skipped, and the next dose taken as scheduled.
 The capsule should be swallowed whole with a cup of water.
 Do not open, crush or chew the capsule.

 Grapefruit, pomegranate and star fruit (and their juices) can interfere with the medication and should be avoided.
-Certain medications can interfere with this medication, so make sure your provider is aware of all the medications, vitamins and supplements you are taking.
+Certain medications including boceprevir, clarithromycin, indinavir, intraconazole and ketoconazole can interfere with this medication.
+Be sure to tell your healthcare provider about all medications and supplements you take.

 Storage and Handling